AmirQadir/LinuxMadeEasyApp/README.md

 <br /> A simplified android application which can be used to learn several commands of Linux.
 The
 purpose of this app is to make the Linux environment user friendly and learning on the go.
 # Motivation
 The motivation behind this project is to make Linux more user friendly.
-Kids or Student who are studying <br /> linux.
-This app  will help them to understand and easy-to-remember commands and they also get to see <br /> some simple shell scripts.
+Kids or Student who are studying
+linux.
+This app will help them to understand easy-to-remember commands also execute basic shell scripts.

 # Installation